Chia-Network/chia-docs/docs/farming/farming-many-machines.md

 One way to not get your wallet hacked is to not have it accessible to the internet.
 Here is how to do this: [Chia Keys Management](/chia-key-management)

 :::info
-Your reward address for chia rewards should be a separate key as well, kept in an offline machine.
+Your reward address for Chia rewards should be a separate key as well, kept in an offline machine.
 You can generate an address on a different computer, and put this address in the config.yaml (farmer.xch_target_address and pool.xch_target_address), so if your farming machine gets hacked, you don't lose past rewards. ([Source](https://github.com/Chia-Network/chia-blockchain/discussions/1116#discussioncomment-420398))
 :::

 ## How to Find Your Keys